dapplets/dapplet-docs/docs/ex16-web-components.md

 `;
 ```

 Remeber that your Web Components are rendered inside Shadow DOM, which provides an isolation of the styles.
 This means that global styles of the parent web-page will not be able to redefine internal styles of your component and you will not be able to use them again.

-Inside Shadow DOM you can stylize the shadow root element with the use of a CSS pseudo-class `:host()`.
+Inside Shadow DOM you can style the shadow root element with the use of a CSS pseudo-class `:host()`.
 Sometimes this is useful for seamless website integration.

 Pseudo-classes like `:hover` are also available here.
-You can use all of CSS' power to stylize your components.
+You can use all of CSS power to style your components.

 ### Final Result

 Together we have realized a button, that will be inserted into search results on the Google search page.